“Let’s face it, Erica. I didn’t marry you for your

 the rift between her and Keith was apparent.
 Anyone who came to their house

-would notice the separate bedrooms.
-Hadn’t Trish Delaney even drawn her aside
+noticed the separate bedrooms.
+Trish Delaney had drawn her aside more than

-and asked her, more than once, why she didn’t dump his ass?
-Erica couldn’t tell
+once, asking why she didn’t dump his ass.
+Erica couldn’t tell her how close

-her how close Keith’s spending had put them toward bankruptcy, how she barely
+Keith’s spending had put them toward bankruptcy, how she barely had enough to

-had enough to pay the bills he’d racked up.
-She couldn’t lie either and say she
+pay the bills he’d racked up.
+She couldn’t lie either and say she loved the

-loved the guy.
+guy.
 She didn’t.
 Looking back, she never had.
-She’d done this to
+She’d done this to herself, and

-A clean exit needed precise planning and money to back her
+A clean exit needed precise planning and money to survive

-up.
-If she’d told Trish money was an issue, the crew would have bent over
+afterward.
+If she’d told Trish money was an issue, the crew would have done everything

-backward to see she had it.
+possible to see she had it.
 Erica couldn’t let that happen.
-This was her mess.
+This was her mess

-Hers to solve.
+to solve.
 She’d scrimped and saved until the moment was right.
-Then fate
+Then fate had

 Erica shook her head.
 She’d keep that little secret close to

 her chest, even from her nearest and dearest friends.
-Oh, they’d eventually
+They’d eventually learn

 One problem at a time.